Toss a food-safety coin up in the air. Which side do you want to see facing up when it lands? Prevention? Or recalls and lawsuits?

-When it comes to audits, which look at written procedures, records, and checklists, Bates said that if you have procedures in place and you have a record that you’re doing them, the auditor will take that into consideration.
-It wil
+When it comes to audits, which look at written procedures, records, and checklists, Bates said that if you have procedures in place and you have a record that you’re doing them, the auditor will take that in

 l also give the auditor an opportunity to show you where there’s room for improvement.

 Come Clean with Regulators

 He also encouraged having a good attitude toward the inspector or auditor.

 “Be open with them, and they’ll work with you,” he said.
 “You need to establish good communication with them.
 We all have the same goal, and that’s food safety.”

 When giving advice about various safeguards producers should have in place, Bates started off with hand washing.
 The law says you have to have a sink convenient or near.
 His advice is to have the hand washing facilities outside of the bathroom, so hand washing can be monitored.

 It’s also best to have a hands-free hand washing system, one that turns on the water via an electric eye or pressure from a foot or knee.

 As for water temperature, you want something that encourages hand washing, and that means warm water.